the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Feature - Add event status options of scheduled, canceled, and postponed with a ability to add and display a reason for the later two.
+[TEC-3465]

 * Fix - Ensure that the proper spacing is applied for the venue address in list view.
 [TEC-4089]

 = [5.9.2] 2021-10-12 =